Julia Marie Naglestad - photographer (44) from Kristiansand

 «In the Icelandic language there is only the word hestur, which means horse.
 Locals and farmers could get very angry when their proud animals are called ponies.”

-It was on a course about the Icelandic horse with Pernille Notevarp that I heard the expression "Don't Call Me Pony" for the first time.
-Although I like all horses, including ponies, I really liked this expression - so I embroided it first on a cap I had. , then I ordered merch to sell.
+It was at a course about the Icelandic horse with Pernille Notevarp that I heard the expression "Don't Call Me Pony" for the first time.
+I liked this expression - so I embroided it on a cap.
+People really seemed to like it -so - then I bought the domene + ordered merch to sell = CAPS + TOTEBAGS

 Please feel free to call or email me if you have any questions.